 So, to get their attention, the very first thing you need to work on is the subject line (= the title of the book) as well as the beginning of your email content (= the first lines).

 A catchy subject line

-Based on users' experience, we gathered the following 'rules' to write a good subject line:
+Based on the users' experience, we gathered the following 'rules' to write a good subject line:

 - Tell the truth.
-This is obvious.
-Your subscribers are valuable customers, so don't fool them
+That is obvious.
+Your subscribers are valuable customers, so don't fool them.

-- It should not be too long...
-50 characters is ideal, but of course it depends on your campaign topic
+- It should not be too long.
+Fifty characters are ideal, but of course, it depends on your campaign topic.

-- ...
-But not too short either.
-Don't write just: 'Hello man'
+- But not too short either.
+Don't write: 'Hello man'.

 - It has to be clear: Don't babble and use fashion / complex words, stay simple and go straight to the point.
-Don't write something like: what if you can fly around? get it and you will know it (do you really understand this?)
+Don't write something like: what if you can fly around?
+Get it, and you will know it (do you understand this?).